12 must-sees in Puerto Madryn 2026: whales, marine fauna and nature in Atlantic Patagonia

 -

 Whales in the city?
-They are often visible from the pier or while walking along the waterfront (especially in September/October).
+Many times they can be seen from the city pier itself or while walking along the waterfront (especially in September/October).

 -

-The tide secret: To see whales from El Doradillo, go at high tide.
-Check the municipal tide chart before going; at low tide whales move further offshore.
+The secret of the tides: To see whales from the shore at El Doradillo, it is fundamental to go at high tide.
+Check the Municipality's Tide Table before going; at low tide, the whales move away from the shore.

 -